-On the 3rd of May, 2017 we launched new RIXC Gallery and will start art and science residency program in February 2018.
+In May 2017 we launched the new RIXC Gallery and in August 2018 we started the art and science residency program.
 We invite to apply artists-researchers who work with science and digital technologies.
-Artists will have the opportunity to work in the studio, use laboratory and exhibit art works in our gallery.
+Artists have an opportunity to work in the studio, use laboratory and exhibit art works in our gallery.

 For many years already RIXC has worked on the edges of art, science and digital technologies, actively developing collaborations in Baltic-Nordic region.
 By opening up new residencies and exhibition opportunities for artists, working with science and digital technologies, RIXC aims to support new knowledge creation and innovative artistic productions.

-Through our new residency programme and exhibition venue, we will be sharing our resources – mediatheque, art-science lab, as well as our expertise and experience in organizing exhibitions, art events.
+Through our residency programme and exhibition venue, we are sharing our resources – mediatheque, art-science lab, as well as our expertise and experience in organizing exhibitions, art events.
 We will be organizing meetings with artists and public, as well as with press and media, art critics and art students.
-For more specific needs, we also will be making appointments with scientists from our partner universities and science institutes.
+For more specific needs, we are also making appointments with scientists from our partner universities and science institutes.

-Our new residency programme is primarily addressed to artists working in the cross-disciplinary fields of art, science and digital technologies.
-Each year we will host 4–5 residencies.
-Our new programme will have three types of them:
+The residency programme is primarily addressed to artists working in the cross-disciplinary fields of art, science and digital technologies.
+Each year we host 4–5 residencies.
+Our programme has three types of them: